ThinamXx/build-GPT/README.md

 ✅ Read the [Automatic Mixed Precision](https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html) for enabling mixed precision training and automatic type casting.
 ✅ Enable the mixed precision training (TF32 & BF16) in the model training.
 ✅ Read the documentation of [torch.compile](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html) from PyTorch.
+✅ Implement and understand global gradient clipping in the model training.
+✅ Implement and understand the learning rate scheduling in the model training.
 ☑️ Code the training script for GPT-2 model.
 ☑️ Work on optimization and training the model on a example dataset.